Basic Iframe Integration Guide

 string

-Organization path (e.g., "parent_org/sub_org") — used in rare cases to ensure the report is routed to the correct organization
+Site identifier — used in multi-site organizations to ensure the report is routed to the correct site

 Closing Reports